minyandafna/minyandafna.github.io/_includes/holidays5779.md

 We will be meeting on all days this year in the Upstairs Meeting Room at Finnish Hall.

-Finnish Hall is located at 1970 Chestnut St. in Berkeley.
+Finnish Hall is located at <strong>1970 Chestnut St.</strong> in Berkeley.

 <!-- <iframe
 height="200"